When You Wasn't Famous

+Content

 The song's verses recount Skinner's unsuccessful attempt to seduce a female pop star.
 The lyrics are purportedly autobiographical, but Skinner has never confirmed the identity of the pop star (who at one point is described "smok[ing] crack") in question.
 He has, however, categorically denied rumours that it is Cheryl Cole or Rachel Stevens.
 The song contains the lyric "Considering the amount of prang you've done, you looked amazing on CD:UK" and a reference to MTV's children's appeal.

 The reference to the television show CD:UK in the song is quite notable because the show was axed just two days after "When You Wasn't Famous"' was released.

+Music video

 The video features Mike Skinner as a patient at a celebrity detox clinic, trying to avoid exposure by the paparazzi.
 An alternative video was made featuring a remix of the song by Professor Green.
 The original video was released on the DVD for the 2007 Brit Awards whilst the Professor Green remixed version was included on the DVD single for the following release Never Went to Church.

-The B-side of the 7" was a cover of the track by Bromheads Jacket.